On the existence of infinitely many non-contractible periodic orbits of Hamiltonian diffeomorphisms of closed symplectic manifolds: Introduction

-It is one of the most important problems in symplectic geometry to find periodic solutions to Hamiltonian systems.
-In 1984, Conley \cite{Co} conjectured that every Hamiltonian diffeomorphism of tori $\mathbb{T}^{2n}$ has infinitely many simple periodic trajectories.
+It is one of the most important problems in symplectic geometry to find periodic solutions of Hamiltonian systems.
+In 1984, Conley \cite{Co} conjectured that every Hamiltonian diffeomorphism of tori $\mathbb{T}^{2n}$ has infinitely many simple periodic orbits.
 This conjecture was proved in \cite{Hi,Ma}.
-Other than the tori, Ginzburg and G\"urel \cite{GG16b} proved the Conley conjecture for a broad class of closed symplectic manifolds containing closed symplectic manifolds whose first Chern class is aspherical and closed negative monotone symplectic manifolds (see Subsection \ref{subsection:conventions} for the definitions).
+Other than for tori, Ginzburg and G\"urel \cite{GG17} proved the Conley conjecture for a broad class of closed symplectic manifolds containing closed symplectic manifolds whose first Chern class is aspherical and closed negative monotone symplectic manifolds (see Subsection \ref{subsection:conventions} for the definitions).

 The Conley conjecture fails for the 2-sphere $S^2$.
-Indeed, an irrational rotation of $S^2$ about the $z$-axis is a Hamiltonian diffeomorphism with only two fixed points.
-However, Franks \cite{Fr92,Fr96} proved that every Hamiltonian diffeomorphism of $S^2$ with at least three fixed points has infinitely many simple periodic trajectories.
-Concerning this phenomenon, Hofer and Zehnder \cite[Chapter 6]{HZ} conjectured that every Hamiltonian diffeomorphism with more non-degenerate fixed points than a lower bound derived from the Arnold conjecture has infinitely many simple periodic trajectories.
+Indeed, an irrational rotation on $S^2$ about the $z$-axis is a Hamiltonian diffeomorphism having no periodic points except two fixed points.
+However, Franks \cite{Fr92,Fr96} proved that every Hamiltonian diffeomorphism of $S^2$ with at least three fixed points has infinitely many simple periodic orbits.
+Concerning this phenomenon, Hofer and Zehnder \cite[Chapter 6]{HZ} conjectured that every Hamiltonian diffeomorphism with more non-degenerate fixed points than a lower bound derived from the Arnold conjecture has infinitely many simple periodic orbits.

-G\"urel \cite{Gu13} interpreted this threshold as the existence of a non-contractible non-degenerate (or just homologically non-trivial) one-periodic trajectory.
-For closed symplectic manifolds, non-contractible periodic trajectories are unnecessary in the sense that the total Floer homology $\mathrm{HF}(H;\alpha)$ for non-contractible periodic trajectories representing $\alpha\neq 0$ always vanishes.
-Actually, she \cite{Gu13} proved that every Hamiltonian diffeomorphism $\varphi_H$ of a closed symplectic manifold equipped with an atoroidal (see Subsection \ref{subsection:conventions} for the definition) symplectic form has infinitely many simple periodic trajectories, provided that $\varphi_H$ has a non-contractible homologically non-trivial one-periodic trajectory (see also \cite[Theorem 2.4]{GG16a} for a refined version of her theorem).
+G\"urel \cite{Gu13} proved a theorem along this line, where the threshold is the existence of a non-contractible non-degenerate (or just homologically non-trivial) one-periodic orbit.
+For closed symplectic manifolds, non-contractible periodic orbits are unnecessary in the sense that the total Floer homology $\mathrm{HF}(H;\alpha)$ for non-contractible periodic orbits representing $\alpha\neq 0$ always vanishes.
+Actually, she \cite{Gu13} proved that every Hamiltonian diffeomorphism $\varphi_H$ of a closed symplectic manifold equipped with an atoroidal (see Subsection \ref{subsection:conventions} for the definition) symplectic form has infinitely many simple periodic orbits, provided that $\varphi_H$ has a non-contractible homologically non-trivial one-periodic orbit (see also \cite[Theorem 2.4]{GG16} for a refined version of her theorem).
 To be more precise, she proved